 This is a busy and exciting course approached through dynamic exploration of how theatre theory and practice relate.
 You investigate a number of contemporary texts and styles in detail considering the contexts in which they have been written and performed.
-The emphasis is on practical discovery with plenty of opportunities to take part in performances..
+The emphasis is on practical discovery with plenty of opportunities to take part in performances.
 You are assessed through projects in scripted and devised work, and through one written exam on set texts and theatre visits.
-If you like to be active and engaged and enjoyed drama at school this is a course that should engage, inspire and challenge.
+If you like discussing ideas, working out how to perform them, to be active and enjoy performing, this course will engage, inspire and challenge.

 - Workshops exploring different acting styles